Certifying rings of integers in number fields: Verifying Rings of Integers

 To formalize the reduction modulo $\pi$ of polynomials as in Definition \ref{dedekind}, perhaps the obvious choice would be to use the quotient map from \lstinline|R| to \lstinline|R / (Ideal.span {|$\pi$\lstinline|})|.
-However, for verifying Dedekind criterion we need to compute in $(R/\pi R)[X]$, and thus in $R/\pi R$.
+However, for verifying the Dedekind criterion we need to compute in $(R/\pi R)[X]$, and thus in $R/\pi R$.
 Hence, flexibility in the representation of $R/\pi R$ is important.
 For instance, we prefer to use polynomials over \lstinline|ZMod p| rather than \lstinline|ℤ / (Ideal.span {p})| as we have decidable equality and efficient modular arithmetic in the former type but not in the latter.

 For this reason, we model the quotient $R/\pi R$ as some type \lstinline|(F : Type*)| with \lstinline|[Field F]| instance, along with a ring homomorphism \lstinline|q : R →+* F | which is surjective and its kernel equals \lstinline|Ideal.span {|$\pi$\lstinline|}|.
 This ensures that $ F \cong R/\pi R$.
 This approach of capturing the essential relationship between structures without fixing a specific construction is common in \mathlib as it allows for greater flexibility.
+In this context, a proof transfer framework such as \cite{trocq} could also be useful for automating the translation of results involving different representations of $ R/\pi R$, though we did not explore this further.